Understanding the true cost per resolution with and without AI in 2026

 For human agents, the cost per resolution is generally calculated by dividing the total support costs (including salaries, benefits, training, infrastructure, and attrition) by the total number of tickets resolved by the team.
 This typically ranges from $3.00 to $6.00 per interaction.

-eesel AI uses a transparent, usage-based model where you pay for monthly AI interactions (one AI reply or action) rather than fuzzy "resolutions."
-This flat-rate approach provides a predictable monthly cost, making budgeting easier and preventing surprise bills as automation scales.
+eesel AI uses a transparent, usage-based model where you pay for monthly AI interactions (one AI reply or action).
+This flat-rate approach provides a predictable monthly cost, making budgeting simple as automation scales within the Zendesk ecosystem.

 Yes, eesel AI's Simulation Mode allows you to run the AI on thousands of your past tickets before going live.
 This provides an accurate forecast of your potential automation rate and how your usage will fit into their plans, giving you clear cost predictions.